.

 Common Symptoms of CVA based on Arterial Supply

-Principles of Neurorehabilitation after a Stroke Based on Motor Learning and Plasticity
+Principles of Neurorehabilitation for Motor Learning

 Working Memory